jlondal/RDA/README.md

 This environment fills the gap between direct installation via [The Littlest Jupyterhub](https://tljh.jupyter.org/en/latest/) and managing thousands of users via [JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/).
 If you have a team of 10 - 15 folks in your organisation and want to quickly stand up a Jupyterhub + Postgres with MADLIB and PL/Python database you are in the correct place.

 But why the Rugby name?
-Well this package comes pre isntalled with [PyRugga](https://github.com/jlondal/pyrugga) a library to help analyse Opta super scout files.
+Well this environment comes pre installed with [PyRugga](https://github.com/jlondal/pyrugga) a library to help analyse Opta super scout files.
 That was the motifation behind this project.
 I wanted Juypter setup on my home NAS to analyse rugby matches.
 You can do more with it!

 ## Quick Start

-Before you beging you will need to generate a SSL certificate.
+Before you begin you will need to generate a SSL certificate.
 Place your .key and .crt into secrets folder.
 You can either use a self signed [cert](https://medium.com/better-programming/how-to-create-ssl-certificates-for-development-861237235933) or get a free cert from [SSL for free](https://www.sslforfree.com/).
 Files need to be named 'jupyterhub.crt' and 'juypterhub.key'.
 In production I would recommend running the environment behind [NGNIX](https://medium.com/@mightywomble/how-to-set-up-nginx-reverse-proxy-with-lets-encrypt-8ef3fd6b79e5).

 For the lazy I have provide SSL certs that are not valid.
 You will get a warning in your browser but you can ignore it and everything should still work.